 What to Know

 Maui’s eastern half is notorious for its unpredictable weather, with some mornings starting off sunny only to become deluged with flash floods—sudden rainfall that can turn a dry, dusty trail slippery and hazardous within seconds.
-To that end, it’s imperative to exercise caution and to avoid Twin Falls (and other locales) on rainy days.
+To that end, it’s imperative to exercise caution and avoid Twin Falls (and other locales) on rainy days.
 Even without rain, the route is rocky and uneven; hiking or running shoes are encouraged.
 Visitors must stay on the marked paths—keep in mind this is private property and occupied by families—and leave nothing behind “but footprints” (read: no litter, pollution, bad vibes, or defiling of nature).
-Parking, which is available on the mauka—or mountain—side of the road, tends to be tight; rather than wait for a spot to open (hello, traffic jams), head to the second lot past the bridge and walk back (albeit carefully—cars zoom by here).
-Portable toilets are available to the public but its maintenance is dependent upon donations, so give back what you can to help Wailele Farm sustain its commitment to providing access to the community.
-Farm tours and guided hikes are also available.
+The farm is open from 7 am to 6 pm, with heavy crowds from roughly 9 am to 1 pm.
+Parking is limited to 55 spots on the mauka (mountain-side) of the road.
+The parking fee is $10.
+DO NOT: park on the road or on the other side of the bridge.
+You may only park in one of the 55 stalls, or you will not be let in.
+It’s best to get there early or stop by on your way back from Hana when it is less busy.
+To gain a better understanding of the area, check out a Road to Hana tour or a Hana hiking tour.

 When to Go

 While accessible year-round, as mentioned earlier, it’s advised to reschedule your visit if it’s raining.
-The moderate nature of the hike, as well as the coolness Haiku experiences (at least when compared to leeward locations), makes Twin Falls attractive from morning to afternoon.
-The farm stand, which features acai bowls, cold brew coffee, drinkable coconuts, fresh fruit, and smoothies, closes at 3:45pm.
+The moderate nature of the hike, as well as the coolness of Haiku (at least when compared to leeward locations), makes Twin Falls attractive from morning to afternoon.
+The farm stand, which features acai bowls, cold brew coffee, drinkable coconuts, fresh fruit, and smoothies, closes at 6 pm.